abhiSyncd/Java-8-Features-Step-By-Step/README.md

   > - a) What is a Functional Interfaces

-    A special kind of interfaces that contains ONLY ONE abstract method.
-    Note : it may contain many DEFAULT and STATIC methods
+    A special kind of interfaces that contains ONLY-ONE-ABSTRACT-Method Note : it may contain many DEFAULT and STATIC methods

     If an interface is annotated with @FunctionalInterface annotation and